 5 February 2019

-Dr James Hoare, Research Associate at SOAS University of London has edited a new collection of papers and writing on the culture and politics of Treaty-Port Japan.
+Dr James Hoare, Research Associate at the Centre of Korean Studies at SOAS University of London has edited a new collection of papers and writing on the culture and politics of Treaty-Port Japan.

 The book, Culture, Power and Politics in Treaty-Port Japan, 1854-1899 brings together key papers, press and writing on Japanese ports.
 Compared with their counterparts in China, the Japanese treaty ports cast a small shadow and were far fewer in number – only four really mattered – and lasted for just under fifty years, while the Chinese ports made their centenary.